elkcityhazard/area-51-hugo/content/pricing/index.md

           - Ten sets of rental equipment
           - Ten sets of safety equipment
           - All the air you can use
-          - 3000 paintballs
+          - 500 paintballs per player
       extras: $35 per each additional person
       description: "Ultimate Party Package!
 This pays for the first 10 players, add $35 for each additional player.
 Recommended for Birthday parties and large groups.
 Schedule your event on one of our many \"WALK ON\" days.
 (Check events page for dates) Groups with 12 or more players may schedule private games at 9:00am to 12:00 before regular play starts. $10 extra for morning groups to play the rest of the day."
       animate: false
     - name: "Regular Party Package"
       price: 250
       includes:
-          - Paintball mask
-          - Paintball marker
-          - A pod pack with 2 pods
+          - Six all day passes
+          - Six sets of rental equipment
+          - Six sets of safety equipment
+          - All the air you can use
           - 500 rounds of paintballs
-          - Field pass and all day air
       extras: $35 per each additional person
       description: "Add on Player is $35 each.
 This gives you the full rental package of A Paintball Mask, A Paintball Marker, A Pod Pack with 2 Pods, 500 rounds of Paintballs, Field Pass and All Day Air.
 Please list the group name when you book your event"
       animate: true